Cmion/zen-vscode-theme/README.md

 6. Run `bun run build` to update the theme.
 You can also run `bun start` instead to automatically rebuild the theme while making changes and no reloading should be necessary.
 7. Once you're happy, commit your changes and open a PR.

-Note:

-- If possible use colors from [Primer's color system](https://primer.style/primitives/colors).

 ## Publish (internal)